"Emotional ABCs has

-A) Using a Parent Account: (Best for single family or 1-4 children only using the 1st Year of our Workshops curriculum)
+A) Using a Parent Account: (Best for single family or 1-4 children)

-B) Using a Premium Teacher Account: (Best for Home Educators wanting all 3 years of our Workshops curriculums for a teacher-led Single User account.)
+B) Using a Premium Single User Account: (Best for Home Educators wanting all 3 years of our Workshops curriculums for a teacher-led Single User account.)

-The Premium Teacher Account is a single user subscription for teacher (or home-educator) led classroom style instruction.
-In addition to everything in the Parent accounts, the Premium Teacher account allows the home educator to teach their child from both our all 3 years of our Workshops curriculums and their associated extra materials.
-In addition, our other locked “Premium” materials are unlocked for the Premium Teacher accounts.
+The Premium Single User Account is for teacher (or home-educator) led classroom style instruction.
+In addition to everything in the Parent accounts, the Premium Single User account allows the home educator to teach their child from both our all 3 years of our Workshops curriculums and their associated extra materials.
+In addition, our other locked “Premium” materials are unlocked for the Premium Single User accounts.

-C) Using a Premium Schools Account: (Best for home education as part of a pod or other grouping with like-minded parents, or for more than 4 children being taught at a time.)
+C) Using a Premium Group Account: (Best for home education as part of a pod or other grouping with like-minded parents, or for more than 4 children being taught at a time.)

-The Premium Schools Account includes all the benefits of the Premium Teacher Account listed above and adds individual sign-ins for up to 30 students and two educators.
+The Premium Group Account includes all the benefits of the Premium Single User Account listed above and adds individual sign-ins for up to 30 students and two educators.
 Educators can work with multiple families in a single location or remotely.
 In addition to presenting the Workshops and Lesson List materials, educators can assign individually paced activities to each student to be done in the class or at home.
 They can follow each child's progress through the program.
-The Premium Schools account is currently more than 90% discounted off the original Individual Parent price (less than $1 per student per month for a full classroom).
+The Premium Group account is currently almost 90% discounted off the original Individual Parent price (at a little over $1 per student per month for a full classroom).

 Our online and offline interactive activities use well-established teaching processes to hold a child's interest while building skills step-by-step.
 Emotional ABCs requires no parent or instructor training and is self-contained and self-explanatory.